He Came, He Saw, He Went

 Lucius knew he should've paid more attention back then.

-He'd been merely a prefect, thinking about his last three years at Hogwarts and his future after school.
+He'd been merely a Prefect, thinking about his last three years at Hogwarts and his future after school.
 He'd spent quite some time recently courting Narcissa Black, his ever-lovely fellow Slytherin and pureblood.
 Merlin, she was gorgeous.
-Blonde could only work with blonde, you know.
+Blond could only work with blonde, you know.

 That was until he considered a certain redhead.

-"Nothing," Snape had replied, casting his eyes downward.
+"Nothing," Snape had replied, casting his dark eyes downward.

 "No, really.
 What?"

 Lucius didn't say anything at first.
-He observed right away that she was cute, with bright green eyes.
+He observed right away that she was a cute little thing, with bright green eyes.
 She seemed not to like Sirius very much, which was a plus in Lucius' book.
 "Who—"

 "Lily Evans," Snape replied automatically.
 "I know her from before Hogwarts."